 1-2 Expected Inflation + Time Value of Money

-Expected inflation and the time value of money are conceptually distinct, yet we cannot observe them independently.
-In finance, we often assume that there is no risk in lending money to the government that has issued the loan's currency.
-The interest rate paid by the government is considered to be the risk-free rate.
+Expected inflation and the time value of money are conceptually distinct, but in practice they cannot be observed separately.
+In finance, it is often assumed that lending to the government that issues a country’s currency carries no default risk.
+As a result, the interest rate paid on government debt is commonly treated as the risk-free rate.

 Interest Rate Formula